xzhxzhxzhxzhxzh/RL-Football-Game/README.md

-Applying Reinforcement Learning on Football Game
+Applied Reinforcement Learning in the HaxBall Game
 ================================================

 This is a project provided by the course ARL 2023 at the Technical University of Munich.
-Due to the copyright restrictions, I am not allowed to upload the code for the football game environment that created by the lecturer, so you can only browse the code contributed by me, which is however not possible to run without access to this environment.
-I will also show the current results of the project.
+Due to the copyright restrictions, I am not allowed to upload the code for the football game environment that created by the lecturer, so you can only browse the code contributed by me, unfortunately, it is not possible to run without access to this environment.

 Project Description:
 --------------------